 On April 21, the United States Mint officially unveiled the designs for the 2020 Women’s Suffrage Centennial silver dollar and proof silver medal.
-Each with feature different designs that will be released later this year.
+Each with feature different designs that were released on August 18th, 2020.

 The silver dollar was authorized by Public Law 116-71, the Women’s Suffrage Centennial Commemorative Coin Act, which became law on November 25, 2019.
 The legislation was initially introduced in April of last year in the House of Representatives by Rep. Elise Stefanik (R- N.Y.), while the Senate version was introduced by Sen. Marsha Blackburn (R-TN).

 The Women’s Suffrage coin and medal mark the centennial of the ratification of the 19th Amendment to the Constitution that gave 27 million women at the time the right to vote (and a much larger number today) – a seminal moment in American history that was made possible by a long and arduous struggle that involved the dedication and sacrifices of many women and men.

 While full equality for women has still not been achieved, such as in terms of pay equity, giving women the right to vote was a crucial step towards meeting that fundamental ideal of the Declaration of Independence.

 The origins of the Women’s Suffrage Movement were the various reform movements of the early 19th century, such as abolitionism and temperance, in which many women became involved.
 By the 1840s, there was a surge of activism by women that involved lectures, publications, and petitions.